chromeos-games/JIA-3337-match4/readme.md

 * Player move order can be selected after pressing play
 * Player move order can be randomized if desired
 * Player names can be changed
-* AI difficulty can be changed
+* AI difficulty setting can be changed, but no AI implemented yet

 ### Bug Fixes
 * Fixed tutorial video play button shifting when playing video